 Of the 5 properties they had owned, only one is an investor grade property which could have been cash-flow positive, if it wasn't their own home.
 The other 4 were apartments which were designed for investors.
 They were all over Melbourne.
 Melbourne CBD, Box Hill, Sandringham, etc.

 Now, for the uninitiated, there is a MAJOR difference between an investor-grade property and a property meant for investment.
 An Investor Grade Property is what our pro-buyers buyer's advocates would recommend, while the latter is what pro-developers real estate salespersons would sell to the uneducated, unsuspecting foreign investors.
-Foreign investors almost never ever visit the property they buy, so they would not know how bad some of these properties are.
+Foreign investors almost never ever visit the property they buy, so they would not know how badly some of these properties were built.
 I will cover the difference in a later article.

 Back to this client, while the 4 apartments were bringing them income, they realised that they were insufficient to cover their outgoings.
 The total cost of their mortgage, repairs, expensive body corporate and council rates, etc are more than the rent they collected.
 This situation is called negative gearing.